Web3Guardian/web3guardian--utu-bot/README.md

 cd web3guardian--utu-bot
 ```

 3. Create your own `.env` file using the template provided after acquiring your specific bot token.
 Guidance on how to generate your bot token can be found [HERE](https://medium.com/geekculture/generate-telegram-token-for-bot-api-d26faf9bf064).
 The redis host is `redis` and the port is `6379`.
+The base_url is `http://localhost:3000` in a development setup.

 4. Build and start the docker containers by running the command
  ```bash